jdx/mise/README.md

 ### `rtx shell`

 ```
-sets a runtime for the current shell session
+Sets a tool version for the current shell session

 Only works in a session where rtx is already activated.